-- 8.72 However, there may be some circumstances when the minor variation process is appropriate.
+- 8.69 However, there may be some circumstances when the minor variation process is appropriate.
 Premises may change over time and the circumstances that originally led to the condition being attached or volunteered may no longer apply.
-For example, there may be no need for door supervision if a bar has been converted into a restaurant.
-Equally some embedded conditions may no longer apply. - 8.73 Changes in legislation may invalidate certain conditions.
+For example, there - 58 | Revised Guidance issued under section 182 of the Licensing Act 2003 may be no need for door supervision if a bar has been converted into a restaurant.
+Equally some embedded conditions may no longer apply.

+8.70 Changes in legislation may invalidate certain conditions.
 Although the conditions do not have to be removed from the licence, licence holders and licensing authorities may agree that this is desirable to clarify the licence holder's legal obligations.
 There may also be cases where it is appropriate to revise the wording of a condition that is unclear or unenforceable.
 This would be acceptable as a minor variation as long as the purpose of the condition and its intended effect remain unchanged.
 Such a change could be expected to promote the licensing objectives by making it easier for the licence holder to understand and comply with the condition and easier for the licensing authority to enforce it.